 Interested in joining the lab?
 Here's the scoop

 Current Villanova graduate student?
 Students in the lab are involved in a variety of projects.
 Contact Joe to find out more about joining the lab (the sooner the better!).
 Information for prospective thesis students is available on the Department Sharepoint site.
-Current students are also welcome to attend our weekly lab meetings, organized around two of the primary research themes in the lab:

 Our lab is always looking for good Psychology and Cognitive & Behavioral Neuroscience majors (and other majors!) who want to learn more about perception and language.
 Undergraduate research assistants are an integral part of our team and are involved with running participants, creating stimuli for experiments, and analyzing data.
 Several students have also worked on their own research projects in the lab.
 If you are thinking about applying to grad school, working in a lab will provide you with essential research experience.